There are many reasons to make - and also not make - raised beds.

 We have plans for at least three types of raised beds and for at least three reasons:

 - Taller solid-sided raised beds.
 In October 2016, Guy and Julian made four from beautiful oak sleepers, purchased with the S106 grant.
 Thanks to other SOS staff for lots of carrying too!
 They define a new social area in the green, provide somewhere to sit on their edges and also opportunities to enjoy planting and do some gardening for people for, whatever reason, can't get down to ground level.
 We filled the oak raised beds with layers of different substrates, permaculture style, with a soil conditioner topping.
+They now need topping up.

 - Shallow raised beds around some of our narrow beds - so we can increase the depth of good soil a little and help keep some neat edges of grass next to them.
 The wood was bought with a donation from the Queen Edith pub/Milton Breweries and constructed by Kate, Julian and Justin.